mustachemo/data-runner/README.md

   - [ ] Adding or removing columns
   - [ ] Update parse_content function to include 'xslx, xml, html" and "pdf" if we can (pdf is a bonus feature)
   - [ ] Combine two or more data of the same format into one file
+  - [ ] After "Enforcing" dtypes or formatting, those cells are then highlighted (https://dash.plotly.com/datatable/conditional-formatting).
+We could also use for other use cases when highlighting is required.
+We should have a legend that says what each higlight color means
+    - [ ] Highlighting None, NaN, or Empty String Values

 - Bonus Features: